 Assigning A Value To Real-Time Voice of The Customer

 Knowing the cause of the gap between intended and actual experiences is essential and has real value.
-To measure and quantify results, many of our customers have assigned a dollar value to a real-time voice of the customer.
+To quantify results, many of our customers assign a dollar value to each voice of the customer survey result.
+The value given is typically the amount they’d be willing to pay in gift cards or other perks.
 Depending on the industry and type of survey, the value has ranged between $5 and $15 per response.

 Self-Storage: Customer Satisfaction

 A growing regional chain of self-storage facilities needs to identify when and where customer service problems are happening quickly.
 They’ve noticed an increasing number of negative Internet reviews.
 In response, they hired a customer excellence person to get to the bottom of it.
 The first strategy is to launch a simple customer satisfaction survey at the end of calls to their contact center.
 It asks two or three simple questions:

 - How was your recent experience with us?

 - Would you recommend us to family or friends?